anasdove2020/songcry/Fans - Feature.md

 **Acceptance Criteria:**
 - AC 1: Next button is only enabled when valid date is entered
+- AC 2: Button remains disabled when date input is empty
+- AC 3: Button is enabled only when valid date is entered
-- AC 2: Button click saves birth date to user profile
+- AC 4: Button click calls PUT API to update user's date of birth
-- AC 3: Button click navigates to Set Hometown page
+- AC 5: Button click navigates to Set Hometown page after successful API call
-- AC 4: Loading state with spinner is shown during processing
+- AC 6: Loading state with spinner is shown during API processing
-- AC 5: Error handling for date saving failures
+- AC 7: Error handling for API call failures
-- AC 6: Button remains disabled for invalid or empty dates
+- AC 8: Button remains disabled for invalid or empty dates

 ---